Bulletin of the World Health Organization

 The Bulletin of the World Health Organization is a monthly public health journal published by the World Health Organization that was established in 1948.
 Articles are published in English and abstracts are available in Arabic, Chinese, English, French, Russian, and Spanish.
 According to the Journal Citation Reports, the journal has a 2022 impact factor of 11.1, ranking it 12th out of 207 journals in the category "Public, Environmental & Occupational Health".

-It is open access journal and uses the Creative Commons 3.0 IGO license (specifically CC BY 3.0 IGO).
+It is an open access journal and uses the Creative Commons 3.0 IGO license (specifically CC BY 3.0 IGO).

 History

 The first issue of the Bulletin of the World Health Organization was published in 1948 under the initiative of the Interim Commission, and has been published monthly ever since.

 Abstracting and indexing

 The Bulletin is abstracted and indexed in Abstracts on Hygiene, Biological Abstracts, Current Contents, Excerpta Medica, International Pharmaceutical Abstracts, Index Medicus/MEDLINE/PubMed, Nutrition Abstracts and Reviews, Pollution Abstracts, Science Citation Index, and Tropical Diseases Bulletin.